Can Wearable Technology Improve Posture and Reduce Back Pain in Office Workers?

 Wearable tech is not just restricted to watches or bands.
 Some come in the form of smart clothing, like shirts and bras, with inbuilt sensors to monitor posture.
 According to a Google Scholar article, smart clothing can effectively detect incorrect postures and provide feedback to the wearer to correct it.

-In the same genre : How Effective Are Peer Support Programs in Substance Abuse Recovery?
+Also to read : How Effective Are Peer Support Programs in Substance Abuse Recovery?

 The Science Behind Wearable Posture Correctors